Rutgers Public Safety Building

 Ann Marie Mooney

 Ann Marie joined the IFF team in December 2014.
 With 20 years in education along with her time in the corporate world she brings her leadership skills to the administrative group.
 Ann Marie is a results-oriented professional with effective time management skills.
-She provides support to the Executive Director and works closely with the Executive Team.
+She provides support to the Managing Director and works closely with the Executive Team.
 Ann Marie helps coordinate and organize the All Staff meetings for IFF.
 She works with staff to help get communications out to all areas of IFF in a timely manner.

 Milady joined the Institute for Families in February 2016 as an Associate Program Manager.
 She is a graduate of Rutgers University and holds a Master of Science in Social Work and minor in International Welfare from Columbia University.
 Milady brings significant experience managing multi-system educational and community-based initiatives.
 As director of NJ's Parent Information Resource Center, she led federally funded programming to improve parental engagement in their child's education and shaped the statewide program and its trainings into a national model.
 In other roles at Prevent Child Abuse-New Jersey, she led a team of master's level professionals supporting outreach workers in programs across state-funded preschools.
 As a social worker, Milady worked as an international volunteer in Colombia and England, and supported families resettling from Latin America, served within NJ’s early intervention system, and provided clinical counseling for child-welfare involved families.